 - working with communities around how best to show language names within the ALA – see ALA IEK program – Language for an overview (e.g. Warlpiri (see Tracks App) and Kamilaroi/Gamilaraay).
 The following spreadsheet provides one format to add language names for species consistent with Darwin Core standards.

 Indigenous Cultural and Intellectual Property

 - Timely, Transparent and Respectful Process for Responding to Feedback.

-ALA is working with Dr Jane Anderson from Local Contexts to scope out and potentially develop and implement Traditional Knowledge Labels (TK Labels) into various digital platforms within the ALA – e.g. seasonal calendars, Profiles – to support the ethical and equitable data sharing of ecological and environmental knowledge from Aboriginal and Torres Strait Islander peoples and communities.
+Members of the IEK project team are working with Dr Jane Anderson from Local Contexts to scope out and potentially develop and implement Traditional Knowledge Labels (TK Labels) into various digital platforms within the ALA – e.g. seasonal calendars, Profiles – to support the ethical and equitable data sharing of ecological and environmental knowledge from Aboriginal and Torres Strait Islander peoples and communities.
 The intention is to also assess whether we need new TK Labels that will help identify and address Indigenous needs around the sharing of non-secret and non-confidential IEK.

 The Living Archive of Aboriginal Languages has teamed up with ALA and Digivol to crowdsource the transcription of some of the literature materials shared through the archive.
 The Living Archive is a digital archive of endangered literature in Indigenous languages of the Northern Territory.
 It currently contains over 3500 items in 50 Indigenous languages, all available under a Creative Commons license.
 Join in!

 ALA is being used in the classroom to celebrate traditional knowledge and culture.
 Former teacher and CSIRO’s Indigenous STEM Program Coordinator Geoff Guymer uses his experience in working in remote communities in the Northern Territory to give a classification activity a local Indigenous focus.